Product Labeling Law: ANSI‚ UL‚ CPSC Product Importers & Distributors

 - UL – Is a membership organization that offers and promulgates‚ among other things‚ safety standards and procedures for various products.
 Product certification and UL approval is a paid for service.
 However the UL certification has been broadly adopted and recognized by consumers and large box retailers.

 - CPSC – The Consumer Product Safety Commission is a government agency.
 Charges with protecting consumers‚ the CPSC has promulgated thousands of regulations relating to packaging and safety standards for an assortment of consumer products.
 No matter what product you are producing or distributing‚ chances are‚ the CPSC has issued a mandatory regulation respecting that products packaging or construction.
-The following is a link to the CPSC’s Index of Regulated Products.

 So What is The Point that I am Advocating for Manufacturers and Distributors?